aitorciki/carto-python-test/README.md

 Since only Python 3 and its standard library are to be used, and I want streaming and concurrent downloads, I've chosen `asyncio` for my solution.

 A first script, `1-asyncio.py`, implements a streaming client.
 Lines are consumed from the HTTP stream then produced as bytestrings, consumed by a generator that produces Python lists out of them, finally consumed by an aggregator.
-This solution beats a naive `wget` + `head` + `awk` script but not by much.
+This solution beats a naive `wget` + `awk` script but not by much.
 Still an interesting contender since these tools are super optimized and we're using Python to beat them.

 The second script, `2-asyncio-ranges.py`, adds HTTP range requests to the first approach.
 By default 4 concurrent processors are spawned (this saturates my link, but can be configured to make better use of better networks), they aggregate lines for their file chunk, that are then combined into the final results.
 This solution is way faster than the naive shell approach or the non-range streaming one.